 All abstract submitters are expected to have read and abide by the Code of Conduct.
 The Federation of Analytical Chemistry and Spectroscopy Societies (FACSS) and the SciX Conference organizers are dedicated to providing a professional, pleasant and harassment-free conference experience for everyone, regardless of gender, gender identity, gender expression, sexual orientation, disability, physical appearance, race, ethnicity, nationality, age, religion or any other basis prohibited by law.
 We do not tolerate unprofessional behavior or harassment of conference participants in any form.
 Language or behavior that is offensive or unwelcoming to others is not appropriate at any FACSS-sponsored event.
 Disruptive or unprofessional behavior, including talking, use of cell phones, and unsanctioned photography/video is not permitted in any sessions.
 Conference participants violating these rules may be sanctioned or expelled from the conference without a refund at the discretion of the conference organizers.
 Our full Code of Conduct can be found here.

 Consideration for Awards and Other Program Opportunities

 During the paper submission process, you can request to be considered for the following awards, or opt out.
 Students who submit a poster are automatically considered for daily onsite FACSS Student Poster Awards.

 The FACSS Innovations Award

 The SAS Student Poster Award

 The general submission site is open for contributed papers only.

-If you are not an invited speaker, please DO NOT use this abstract site for your invited talk.
+If you are an invited speaker, please DO NOT use this abstract site for your invited talk.